Left-wing politics: Economics

-Left-leaning economic beliefs range from Keynesian economics and the welfare state through industrial democracy and the social market to the nationalization of the economy and central planning, to the anarcho-syndicalist advocacy of a council-based and self-managed anarchist communism.
+Left-leaning economic beliefs range from Keynesian economics and the welfare state through industrial democracy and the social market to the nationalisation of the economy and central planning, to the anarcho-syndicalist advocacy of a council-based and self-managed anarchist communism.
+Left-wing politics are typically associated with popular or state control of major political and economic institutions.
 During the Industrial Revolution, leftists supported trade unions.
 At the beginning of the 20th century, many leftists advocated strong government intervention in the economy.

-Leftists continue to criticize the perceived exploitative nature of globalization, the "race to the bottom" and unjust lay-offs and exploitation of workers.
+Leftists continue to criticise the perceived exploitative nature of globalisation, the "race to the bottom" and unjust lay-offs and exploitation of workers.
 In the last quarter of the 20th century, the belief that the government (ruling in accordance with the interests of the people) ought to be directly involved in the day-to-day workings of an economy declined in popularity amongst the centre-left, especially social democrats who adopted the Third Way.
-Left-wing politics are typically associated with popular or state control of major political and economic institutions.